The Age of Reform

 The gradualism of Colonization was swept aside by calls for immediate emancipation.
 To convey a sense of this transformation, ask students to read John G. Whittier’s poetic account of the founding convention of the American Anti-Slavery Society, "Our Countrymen in Chains!".
 The PBS site maintained by Africans in America on William Lloyd Garrison and the American Anti-Slavery Society has links to articles from The Liberator, including an editorial on David Walker’s Appeal and a letter from Harriet Beecher Stowe.
 Students should also read Garrison’s inaugural editorial.
 Students should be asked to account for Colonization’s failure to ignite the public, despite the support of national leaders like Thomas Jefferson and Henry Clay.
 Students might also be asked to draw connections between reformist impulses and Garrison’s absolutist immediatism.
 For further information, students could consult the Nineteenth Century in Print sites (at Cornell University and the University of Michigan), which include interesting minor texts relating to anti-slavery in general, or the Abolition and Slavery website at Louisiana State University, which contains a wide variety of resources, including background articles, slave narratives, landmark legislation, and court cases.

 Just as there were prominent African-Americans in the Colonization movement, black voices also emerged in other anti-slavery groups.
 In order to illustrate the absence of consensus, even within the black community, teachers should ask students to read in the following documents.
 They might begin with these excerpts from David Walker’s,1829 Appeal . . .to lthe Coloured Citizens of the World, but in Particular, and Very Expressly to Those of the United States of America.
 For Frederick Douglass’s Narrative, they could see visit this web site.
-Images of Douglass’s two newspapers can be found here; and a comparison between Douglass’s North Star and Garrison’s Liberator.
+View images of Douglass’s two newspapers; and a comparison between Douglass’s North Star and Garrison’s Liberator.
 Douglass's public addresses are available in The Frederick Douglass Papers at the Library of Congress web site.
 For an interesting compare and contrast exercise, students could read both the autobiography of Samuel Ringgold Ward, another fugitive-slave-turned-abolitionist, and the Douglass Narrative.
 Teachers should visit this site for more full texts of major abolitionist writings, including Rev. William Goodell’s Slavery and Anti-Slavery: A History of the Great Struggle In Both Hemispheres.

 The scripturally argued An Anti-Slavery Manual by Rev. John G. Fee might provide an effective counterpoint to Douglass, Ward, and Goodell, as well as to Garrison’s anti-slavery positions.
 The images in the Anti-Slavery and Civil War section of the LOC’s Printed Ephemera Collection help trace the activities of the anti-slavery movement.
 Of particular use is a printer’s specimen book showing various “stages” in a slave’s realistic or hoped-for life: a free man in Africa, a man for sale, a runaway, married, and a fugitive.
 This specimen page would be a great primary source around which teachers could frame a discussion over the respective goals of Colonization and immediatist abolition.
 Finally, ask the students how black and white abolitionists differed.